Wrelks-Quantum/wrelks.github.io/_other/1 charger.md

 >In the middle is the battery output terminal, here is where the stepped down 4.2 volts result will come from.

 >On the right side you'll find the 'status' terminal.
 The IC that I choose has two different signifier flags built into it.
-One being <b>chrg</b> which when <i>LOW</i> means that the battery is currently charging.
-The other status flag is the <b>stby</b>, this flag when <i>LOW</i> means that the battery is completely charged.
+One being **chrg** which when *LOW* means that the battery is currently charging.
+The other status flag is the **stby**, this flag when *LOW* means that the battery is completely charged.

 <!--more-->